 The market for physician assistants is booming.
 Physician assistants can help with diagnostic tests, medical histories, and much more.
-There are currently 118,000 PAs employed, according to the Bureau of Labor Statistics (BLS).
-That number is expected to grow to 155,700 — an increase of 31% — by 2029, with salaries expected to continue rising as well.
-The median annual salary is $115,390 as of 2020.
+There are currently 148,000 PAs employed, according to the Bureau of Labor Statistics (BLS).
+That number is expected to grow to 187,300 by 2032, with salaries expected to continue rising as well.
+The median annual salary is $126,010 as of May 2022, the latest data available.
 A few key factors play into that growth, including locations and specialties that pay better than others.

 When you assess physician assistant earnings in various parts of the U.S. and consider general PA work versus specialties, you can gain a better understanding of what you’re in for if you pursue a career as a PA.
 Reviewing this information can help you decide whether a PA degree — with the time and tuition it requires — is worth it and can help you maximize the average physician assistant salary.